Planning is the critical phase of any project. The more work during the planning stage, the smoother the implementation. So the theory goes.

 Perhaps so.
 But the implementation is now devoid of creative fun.

 I heard a story that Hitchcock, a film director of remarkable note from the first half of last century, would create his films on storyboards before filming began.
-Once the storyboards were completed, he lost interest.
+Once he’d completed the storyboards, he lost interest.
 The filming was all a bit boring.

 I can identify.

-For my Year of the Document, I threw myself into planning and organising during January.
+For my Year of the Document, I threw myself into planning and organising and got that done quite quickly.
 Now I have to do the physical work of scanning, digitising, recording and annotating.

 What happened next?

-The fun bit, I’ve now discovered, is bringing to light … bring light to … these images I haven’t seen for decades.
+The fun bit, I’ve now discovered, is bringing to light … bringing light to … these images I haven’t seen for decades.
 Who knew my family were such edgy photographers?